No 500 total but big hits still decide World Cup champion

 No 500 total but big hits still decide World Cup championIndia's captain Virat Kohli throws his bat in frustration after being dismissed by New Zealand's Trent Boult during the Cricket World Cup semi-final match between India and New Zealand at Old Trafford in Manchester, England, Wednesday, July 10, 2019.
 (AP Photo/Aijaz Rahi)

 LONDON (AP) -- Expecting the first 500 total in limited-overs history, Cricket World Cup organizers reprinted the scorecards that are sold to fans at venues in England.
-The original designs only went up to 400.
+The original designs only catered for totals of up to 400 runs.

 No team got close to setting a batting record.
 There were only four totals above 350, topped by England's 397-6 in a mismatch against Afghanistan.